leomuckley/DataScienceBowl-2019/README.md

 assessment (an incorrect answer is counted as an attempt).
 The outcomes in this competition are grouped into 4 groups (labeled accuracy_group in the data):

-3: the assessment was solved on the first attempt
+3: the assessment was solved on the first attempt<br/>
-2: the assessment was solved on the second attempt
+2: the assessment was solved on the second attempt<br/>
-1: the assessment was solved after 3 or more attempts
+1: the assessment was solved after 3 or more attempts<br/>
-0: the assessment was never solved
+0: the assessment was never solved<br/>

 My solution involved using a regression approach to this task where the evaluation was based on kappa metric.
 Conisdering the ordinal form of the target feature, a regression approach with optimised thresholds were implemented.